everx-labs/sdk-samples/v1/web-pack/hello/README.md

 docker run -d --name local-node -e USER_AGREEMENT=yes -p80:80 tonlabs/local-node
 ```

-Note: if you have running Node SE already with port mapping other than 80, than you have to
+Note: if you have running TON OS SE already with port mapping other than 80, than you have to
-change Node SE address in index.js line 9.
+change TON OS SE address in index.js line 9.

 ## Install packages & run: